-When assessing payment for any amount due under subsection (f), the System shall exclude a salary increase resulting from a promotion (i) for which the employee is required to hold a certificate or supervisory endorsement issued by the State Teacher Certification Board that is a different certification or supervisory endorsement than is required for the teacher's previous position and (ii) to a position that has existed and been filled by a member for no less than one complete academic year and the salary increase from the promotion is an increase that results in an amount no greater than the lesser of the average salary paid for other similar positions in the district requiring the same certification or the amount stipulated in the collective bargaining agreement for a similar position requiring the same certification.
+When assessing payment for any amount due under subsection (f), the System shall exclude a salary increase resulting from a promotion (i) for which the employee is required to hold a certificate or supervisory endorsement issued by the State Teacher Certification Board that is a different certification or supervisory endorsement than is required for the teacher's previous position and (ii) to a position that has existed and been filled by a member for no less than one complete academic year and the salary increase from the promotion is an increase that results in an amount no greater than the lesser of the average salary paid for other similar positions in the district requiring the same certification or the amount stipulated in the collective bargaining agreement for a similar position

-When assessing payment for any amount due under subsection (f), the System shall exclude any payment to the teacher from the State of Illinois or the State Board of Education over which the employer does not have discretion, notwithstanding that the payment is included in the computation of final average salary.
+- 1 requiring the same certification. - 2 When assessing payment for any amount due under subsection - 3 (f), the System shall exclude any payment to the teacher from - 4 the State of Illinois or the State Board of Education over - 5 which the employer does not have discretion, notwithstanding - 6 that the payment is included in the computation of final - 7 average salary. - 8 When assessing payment for any amount due under - 9 subsection (f), the System shall exclude any salary increase - 10 described in subsection (g) of this Section given on or after - 11 July 1, 2011 but before July 1, 2014 under a contract or - collective bargaining agreement entered into, amended, or 12 - 13 renewed on or after June 1, 2005 but before July 1, 2011. - 14 Notwithstanding any other provision of this Section, - 15 payments made or salary increases given after June 30, 2014 - 16 shall be used in assessing payment for any amount due under - subsection (f) of this Section.
+17 - 18 (i) The System shall prepare a report and file copies of - the report with the Governor and the General Assembly by 19 - 20 January 1, 2007 that contains all of the following information: - (1) The number of recalculations required by the 2.1 - 22 changes made to this Section by Public Act 94-1057 for each - 23 employer. - 24 dollar amount by which each employer's (2) The - 25 contribution to the System was changed due - 26 recalculations required by Public Act 94-1057.

-- (h) When assessing payment for any amount due under subsection (f), the System shall exclude any salary increase described in subsection (g) of this Section given on or after July 1, 2011 but before July 1, 2014 under a contract or collective bargaining agreement entered into, amended, or renewed on or after June 1, 2005 but before July 1, 2011.
-Notwithstanding any other provision of this Section, any payments made or salary increases given after June 30, 2014 shall be used in assessing payment for any amount due under subsection (f) of this Section. - (i) The System shall prepare a report and file copies of the report with the Governor and the General Assembly by January 1, 2007 that contains all of the following information: - (1) The number of recalculations required by the changes made to this Section by Public Act 94-1057 for each employer. - (2) The dollar amount by which each employer's contribution to the System was changed due to recalculations required by Public Act 94-1057. - (3) The total amount the System received from each employer as a result of the changes made to this Section by Public Act 94-4. - (4) The increase in the required State contribution resulting from the changes made to this Section by Public Act 94-1057. - (i-5) For school years beginning on or after July 1, 2017, if the amount of a participant's salary for any school year, determined on a full-time equivalent basis, exceeds the amount of the salary set for the Governor, the participant's employer shall pay to the System, in addition to all other payments required under this Section and in accordance with guidelines established by the System, an amount determined by the System to be equal to the employer normal cost, as established by the System and expressed as a total percentage of payroll, multiplied by the amount of salary in excess of the amount of the salary set for the Governor.
+- 1 (3) The total amount the System received from each employer as a result of the changes made to this Section by 2 Public Act 94-4.
+3 - (4) The increase in the required State contribution resulting from the changes made to this Section by Public Act 94-1057. - (i-5) For school years beginning on or after July 1, 2017, if the amount of a participant's salary for any school year, determined on a full-time equivalent basis, exceeds the amount of the salary set for the Governor, the participant's employer shall pay to the System, in addition to all other payments required under this Section and in accordance with guidelines established by the System, an amount determined by the System to be equal to the employer normal cost, as established by the System and expressed as a total percentage of payroll, multiplied by the amount of salary in excess of the amount of the salary set for the Governor.
 This amount shall be computed by the System on the basis of the actuarial assumptions and tables used in the most recent actuarial valuation of the System that is available at the time of the computation.
 The System may require the employer to provide any pertinent information or documentation.